ileristovski1/msss/README.md

 To explore and contribute to the Macedonian Standard Stablecoin system, follow these steps:

 1. Clone the repository: `git clone https://github.com/ileristovski1/msss.git`
-2. Install dependencies: `npm install`
+2. Install dependencies: `forge install`
 3. Explore the codebase and documentation to understand the system architecture.

 Feel free to reach out to Ilija Ristovski for any questions or collaboration opportunities.